SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 **Example:**

-If the asset model is "Building" and you select "Floor" as an allowed child asset model, then the newly created asset "SAG Building" can only have "Floor" assets as child assets.
+If the asset model is "Rotor" and you select "Blade" as an allowed child asset model, then the newly created asset "AZ-43Y Rotor" can only have "Blade" assets as child assets.

 <a name=""></a>